phantomskystone/.github/profile/README.md

-This is FTC team Phantom's old GitHub orginisation.
+This is FTC team Phantom's old GitHub orginisation, which was used during the Skystone season.
 Please go to [here](https://github.com/phantom12857) to see the new orginisation.
 Thank you.